What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-Step 1: Close the supply of water valve.
+Step 1: Close your water source valve.

-Step 2: Protect yourself by wearing rubber gloves.
+Step 2: Protect yourself with rubber gloves.

 Step 3: Use a plunger.